 Job-hunting can suck.
 Even though it's only like 3 paragraphs, writing a cover letter seems like a pain in the ass.
 It's especially encouraging when sending a job application and not receiving any response ever.
 This time is the low point, testing whether your decision to leave was worth it or a foolish mistake.
 Many postings are a reminder that you still don't have enough experience.
-Skip the big job sites like Monster and look at tech-centric places where interesting software companies are listed:
+Some of my favorite sites:

 - Stack Overflow

 - Monthly Who's Hiring? on HN

 - LinkedIn for recruiter solicitations and finding jobs where your connections work